Second Degree BSN Program

 Watch the video above to learn more about the required prerequisites and the admissions process.

 Is there Financial Aid available?

-View important financial aid information from the Financial Aid Office for 2016-2017.
+View important financial aid information from the Financial Aid Office.

 What did I miss at the campus visit?